Get insider access

 At the sub-$100 price point, you start to run into more headphones with less-than-stellar build quality.
 Still, if you're looking for headphones with a durable feel, the HyperX Cloud Alpha S offer a sturdy design at a lower price point.
 Their price fluctuates above and below $100, but if you're patient, you'll catch a deal.
 Compared to many of the picks on this list, which are completely made of plastic, their design has some metal elements to help with durability, like a flexible aluminum frame.
 The cables are also braided and detachable, meaning you can replace them, and the ear cup padding is easy to swap out.
 The box includes two sets of padding: one cloth and one leather, so you can choose which you prefer.

 Because of their wired design, they're compatible with most consoles and PCs.
 They have a comfortable fit and good overall mic performance, so your teammates will hear you clearly.
 A slider on each ear cup allows you to adjust the bass level in each ear separately.
 As expected, their sound profile is very bass-heavy with the sliders turned up.
-They deliver extra boom that helps bring out sound effects, but which also makes mix sound muddy overall.
+They deliver extra boom that helps bring out sound effects, but which also makes the mix sound muddy overall.
 Fortunately, voices and instruments are still present and clear.
 Still, you can't make any adjustments since these headphones don't work with companion software and lack sound customization features like an EQ.

 See our review

-5. Most Versatile Gaming Headset Under $100
+5. Best Open-Back Gaming Headset Under $100

 Console Compatibility: PC, PlayStation, Xbox

 The best open-back gaming headset we've tested is the Sennheiser Game One Gaming Headset.
 Consider an open-back design for gaming if audio quality is a high priority.
 These headphones are usually quite a bit pricier than our other picks, but you can frequently find them on sale around the $100 mark.
 This design allows them to create a wider, more spacious-seeming passive soundstage, making game audio more immersive.
-Their boom mic also has excellent recording quality, making your voice sound even more natural and full-bodied than the Turtle Beach Stealth 600 (Gen 3) Wireless' very good mic.
+Their boom mic also has excellent recording quality, making your voice sound even more natural and full-bodied than the Turtle Beach Stealth 600 (Gen 3)'s very good mic.

 They're also more comfortable than the Turtle Beach headphones and have a sturdy build and wired design that eliminates latency.
-Like most open-back headphones, their sound lacks low bass, so action-packed soundtracks don't have good thump and rumble.
+Like most open-back headphones, their sound lacks low-bass, so action-packed soundtracks don't have good thump and rumble.
 That said, their well-balanced high-bass response brings warmth and body into the mix, and the rest of the range is neutral, so elements like voices are clear and accurate.
 However, they aren't ideal for use outside of quiet environments since they hardly block ambient sound because of their open-back design.

 See our review